jordanbchilds/Ludwig_2019/README.md

 Stages of the pipeline are split into 6 bash scripts.
 This is to allow different stages to be evaluated and adjusted if necessary before proceeding.
 For example: the quality of the data should be checked before alignment.

-Run scripts for the following stages by submitting batch jobs to SLURM partitions: `sbatch SCRIPT_NAME.sh`
+If running on the Newcastle rocket HPC, run scripts by submitting batch jobs to SLURM partitions: `sbatch SCRIPT_NAME.sh`.
+Otherwise run as normal `bash SCRIPT_NAME.sh`

 1. Prefetch .sra files from the sequence read archive, and convert to fastq format ([prefetch\_files.sh](prefetch\_files.sh))